 A comparison of mean total clearance between bucketed treatment sessions shows that treatment effectiveness gets significantly worse for breaks longer than 180 days, with mean clearance in-between visits becoming negative for buckets with 180 days+.
 The figure showcases that the only two consecutive means that differ significantly (p-value <0.05) are means for buckets after and before 180 days, with shorter breaks having no significant effect on the treatment's efficacy.

+Worsening of PWS caused by long-lasting break in the treatment may be reversed by reintroduction of the treatment

-To further solidify our hypothesis that PWS worsens over time when not treated, we’ve patients that had finished a full treatment heir PWS has worsen significantly in relation to their last session - their GCE compared to last session was on average 117% worse.
-Furthermore their GCE in respect to the beginning was on average 24.67 percentage points worse – showcasing that a long break in treatment strikingly worsens PWS.
-Patients were able to recover most of previous treatment’s progress within 1 session. - 2 out of 3 patients compeletely recovered within 1 session, while 3rd one recovered 23 percentage points of absolute GCE within a single session, but wasn’t able to recover fully
+To further solidify our hypothesis that PWS worsens over time when not treated, we’ve chosen patients that had finished a full treatment and stopped their treatment when further improvement was not possible with consecutive laser sessions and were not treated for more than 4 years.
+Out of five patients who had such a brak three have responded to the proposal of 3D image evaluation and further treatment.
+Image analysis showed that their PWS has worsen significantly in relation to their last session.
+(Fig. 6) Their GCE compared to last session was on average 117% worse.
+(Fig. 6B) Furthermore their GCE in respect to the beginning was on average 24.67 percentage points worse – showcasing that a long break in treatment strikingly worsens PWS.
+(Fig. 6C).Patients were able to recover most of previous treatment’s progress within one session.
+Twoout of three patients completely recovered within one session, while third one recovered 23 percentage points of absolute GCE within a single session (Fig. 6A)

 Figure 6.
 The worsening of PWS caused by a long break from treatment can be reversed by re-introduction of the treatment.
 The figure and pictures present data of 3 patients who have taken 4.5+ year break from treatment.
 The pictures show absolute GCE measurement of patients' PWS before and after induction treatment as well as absolute GCE post-treatment break and after treatment has been re-introduced.
 The graph shows the absolute mean GCE of the aforementioned 3 patients.